 \subsection{Arbitrage-free surface}

-A static arbitrage is a trading strategy that has zero value initially and it is always non-negative afterwards, representing a risk-free investment after accounting for transaction costs.
+A static arbitrage is a trading strategy that has zero initial cost and constantly non-negative value afterwards, representing a risk-free profitable investment.
 Under the assumption that economic agents are rational, arbitrage opportunities, if they ever exist, will be instantaneously exploited until the market is arbitrage free.
 Therefore, as a prerequisite, the absence of arbitrage opportunities is a fundamental principle underpinning the modern theory of financial asset pricing.
-An option price surface is free of static arbitrage if and only if (i) each strike slice is free of calendar spread arbitrage; and (ii) each maturity slice is free of butterfly arbitrage \cite{Ackerer20,Chataigner20,Chataigner21}.
-Both calendar spread and butterfly arbitrages can be created with put options as well as call options, cf. Sec.
+An option price surface is free of static arbitrage if and only if \begin{enumerate}[(i)] \item each strike slice is free of calendar spread arbitrage; and \item each maturity slice is free of butterfly arbitrage \cite{Ackerer20,Chataigner20,Chataigner21}. \end{enumerate} Next, we consider both calendar spread and butterfly arbitrages that can be created with put options as well as call options, cf. Sec.
 9.2 in \cite{Hull03} for details.
-A calendar spread arbitrage is created by buying a long-maturity put option and selling a short-maturity put option.
-Hence, the zero calendar spread arbitrage implies, in the continuous limit, that
+Calendar spread arbitrages are created by buying a long-maturity put option and selling a short-maturity put option , and their absence can be characterized in the continuous limit by the condition

-A butterfly arbitrage can be created by buying two options at prices $K_1$ and $K_3$, with $K_3 > K_1$; and selling two options with a strike price, $K_2 = (K_1 + K_3)/2$.
-In the continuous limit, the absence of butterfly arbitrage leads to
+On the other hand, butterfly arbitrages can be created by buying two options at prices $K_1$ and $K_3$, with $K_3 > K_1$; and selling two options with a strike price, $K_2 = (K_1 + K_3)/2$.
+In the continuous limit, the absence of butterfly arbitrage is formulated as